vetalcore/react-testing-assessment/README.md

 Write the app is TypeScript

 ### Super Bonus:
+Important!!!
+Dont't forget to put your personal access token as token prop into localStorage

 Use github GraphQL api and [react-apollo](https://github.com/apollographql/react-apollo) (the network calls should be mocked and not hit the network)